SiliconLabsSoftware/sisdk-prerelease/wisun_cli_app/wisun_soc_cli/doc/readme.md

 * Create and build the Wi-SUN CLI project.
 * Flash the Wi-SUN CLI project to a second device.
 * Using Simplicity Studio, open a console on the device running the Wi-SUN CLI project.

-See the associated sections in [QSG181: Wi-SUN SDK Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg181-wi-sun-sdk-quick-start-guide.pdf) for step-by-step guidelines for each operation.
-To fully evaluate the Wi-SUN CLI features, another device running the Wi-SUN CLI application might be required.
-The Wi-SUN CLI application can also interact with the other Wi-SUN examples (Wi-SUN Ping, Wi-SUN TCP/UDP Server/Client...).

 > The Wi-SUN CLI example can be used to evaluate and test the Wi-SUN stack but should not be used to create production applications (due to its large footprint related to all PHYs being allowed).
 Developers should implement their own C application running in the EFR32 and using the Wi-SUN stack API, starting from simpler example applications.